 We get a lot of questions on why we have a higher price point than most nail salons.
 It's a fair question to ask and we're happy to answer!
 First of all, we're not like most nail salons.
 Not only do we set out to create a toxic free environment where we use very high-quality safe ingredients in our products for our services so anyone and everyone can enjoy the experience of getting beautiful and healthy nails.
 You will never walk-in and be over-whelmed by heavy fumes and/or harmful toxins touching your skin but most importantly to us we work very hard to provide the same experience and safe environment for our employees, the amazing women and men who are the back bone to our company.
 We couldn't survive as a business without them.
 We believe strongly in team culture and every technician is treated as an equal member of Miki‘ao Nail Bar.
-Our licensed technicians work 6-8 hour shifts and we compensate our staff well above industry standards, where most nail salons fail.
+Our licensed nail artists are compensated above industry standards, where most nail salons fail.
 We all deserve a fair, livable wages just like any career.
 Major reforms in the nail industry has been long overdue, which is why we are extremely proud of our ethos and 100% stand behind it.
 As a fast growing company, we also believe in promoting, empowering and rewarding, creativity, passion, hard work by also provide opportunities for career advancement and skill development to our employees.
 We want to start a real dialogue and be transparent as possible.

 Health & Safety

 By State Law we must refuse service to anyone who seems to have any kind of communicable foot, hand or skin disease.
 A licensee shall not perform services on a client if the licensee has reason to believe the client has an unhealthy condition; a communicable disease; contagious condition; skin or nail tissue that is inflamed, infected, broken, raised or swollen; or an open wound or sore in the area affected unless the client provides written authorization from a licensed physician.